 To ensure that all students have access to the instructional programs necessary for learning success announcements and communications are provided through Canvas communications and announcements, the website, the Career Skills and Resource Center, counselors, the Learning Center, Canvas Student Resources, email, mailers, and support services such as laptop loans, parking lot Wi-Fi access, and the food pantry.
 To increase student involvement many of the same avenues have been used.
-We have also used social media: Instagram, Facebook, Twitter, and YouTube.
-The pandemic also gave us a great opportunity to include students in many shared governance committees to ensure student involvement.
+NOCE also utilizes social media: Instagram, Facebook, Twitter, and YouTube.
+The use of Zoom also provided an opportunity to include students in many shared governance committees to ensure student involvement.